munificent/craftinginterpreters/book/chunks-of-bytecode.md

     }
     ```

-    It adds `value` to `chunk`&rsquo;s constant array and then writes an
+    It adds `value` to `chunk`'s constant array and then writes an appropriate
-    appropriate instruction to load the constant.
-Also add support to the
+    instruction to load the constant.
+Also add support to the disassembler for
-    disassembler for `OP_CONSTANT_LONG` instructions.
+    `OP_CONSTANT_LONG` instructions.

     Defining two instructions seems to be the best of both worlds.
 What
     sacrifices, if any, does it force on us?